Cornerstone-OnDemand/modelkit/README.md

 And more:

-- **composable** Models can depend on other models, and evaluate them however you need tp.
+- **composable** Models can depend on other models, and evaluate them however you need to
 - **extensible** Models can rely on arbitrary supporting configurations files called _assets_ hosted on local or cloud object stores
 - **type-safe** Models' inputs and outputs can be validated by [pydantic](https://pydantic-docs.helpmanual.io/), you get type annotations for your predictions and can catch errors with static type analysis tools during development.
 - **async** Models support async and sync prediction functions. `modelkit` supports calling async code from sync code so you don't have to suffer from partially async code.